Rotator cuff related shoulder pain diagram

 When to seek help?

+Following the above advice, symptoms should gradually settle over 6-12 weeks, though full recovery may take several months.
 If symptoms fail to improve in this time or become more painful, further treatment or investigation may be required.

 If your symptoms continue after trying conservative management, you should discuss further treatment options with your healthcare practitioner.